lifeike/aws_cdk_best_practice_questions/README.md

 ### 3.how to create multiple stages for these two pipelines

-Suppose, we have already properly pass the variables and instances created from infrastructure to appliction pipeline to
+Suppose, we have already properly pass the variables and instances created from infrastructure to appliction pipeline to implement fullstack web app on ecs successfully.
+There is one more challenge that how we pass the variables from infrastructure staging stage to application staging stage.
+Also, properly pass the variables created in infrastructure production stage to application pipeline production stage so that each stage has clear isolation.

+### 4.how to implement micro-services structure in this cdk app

+In this demo repo, I have only 2 input resources for demo purpose, one cdk repo and one fullstack application repo.
+In the future, I will need to add some other services. for example, another backend service for analytics/logging/authentication service specifically.
+In this case, how do we add more services into this cdk infrastructure.
+By reusing the ecs instances from infrastructure ?

 ## Feedback / Contact Information

+I've been stuck on this technical issue for three months.
+Any help would be strongly appreciated.
+You can provide help by:

+* 1. schedule a meeting with me at any time, I'm available at any time as long as I can solve these technical challenges.
+Email: `lifeike67@gmail.com`
-### 1. direct code
+* 2. direct code PR in this repo
-### 2. learning resource link
-### 3. schedule a meeting
+* 3. provide some learning resource links or git demo repos which could solve the questions in the readme file.